typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 --------------------

 Consider `Sized`, a type class that abstracts over the notion of having a size.
-Type class instances are provided for `Char`, `Map`, and `List`.
-Of course, users could provide their own instances as well.
+Type class instances for `Char`, `Map`, and `List` are provided in the companion object.
+Of course, users can also provide their own instances.

 Here's the code: